-Chico Unified School District is pleased to offer a 1:1 Chromebook program, which includes a Chromebook, power adapter and protection coverage (at no cost).
+Chico Unified School District is pleased to offer a 1:1 Chromebook program, including a Chromebook, power adapter and limited protection coverage.
 Chromebooks are issued as an educational tool only, and they need to be kept in good working order at all times.
-They are to be handled responsibly like any item CUSD issues to a student.
+They are to be handled responsibly, like textbooks or any other item CUSD issues to a student.
+Being an electronic device, there may still be unexpected issues that arise.
+The following explains procedures and costs associated with Chromebook repairs and replacement.